-We will inspect all defects that are reported and if they are unsafe we will aim to repair them within one working day.
+We will inspect all defects that are reported and if they are dangerous we will aim to repair them within one working day.
+All other potholes will be repaired as part of a planned programme of work.
 Most repairs will be permanent but if we plan to carry out maintenance later in the year or if the road is due to be inspected the repair will be temporary.

 If a temporary repair fails please report it.

 Please note: we are responsible for fixing most of the roads and pavements in the borough; however, we are not responsible for private un-adopted roads or the M54.
 If you need to report a problem with the M54 please contact the Highways Agency.

 - Water seeps through the cracks in the road and causes the base to soften.

 - During periods of extreme cold, the water freezes and expands.
 This causes more cracks to form in the tarmac; the tarmac is then pushed out like a bubble.

 - The ice thaws and the sun dries up all the water.
 This creates a hole under the surface of the tarmac.
 These get larger each time water seeps in to the hole, freezes and expands.